jhemberger/md-cv/index.md

 ## Projects
 ### Bumble bees of Wisconsin
 Interest in bumble bee conservation is at an all time high.
 Each week I meet citizens concerned about our fuzzy friends - interseted in learning more to help with conservation efforts.
-To help further cultivate interest in bumble bees, and to share important information about their biology, conservation, and to help amateur naturalists identify Wisconsin bumble bees, I built a website.  _(www.wisconsinbumblebees.com)_.
+To help further cultivate interest in bumble bees, and to share important information about their biology, conservation, and to help amateur naturalists identify Wisconsin bumble bees, I built a website.  <a href="www.wisconsinbumblebees.com">_(www.wisconsinbumblebees.com)_.</a>

 ### Insect photography
 We entomologists have the benefit of studying some of the most beautiful organisms on the planet.
-I do my best to capture that beauty, and that of the environments in which insects live, to share with people I meet throughout my academic journey. _(www.jeremyhemberger.com/gallery)_.
+I do my best to capture that beauty, and that of the environments in which insects live, to share with people I meet throughout my academic journey. <a href="www.jeremyhemberger.com/gallery">_(www.jeremyhemberger.com/gallery)_.</a>

 ## References